The basic features of the interface are explained below.

 The two completed jobs can be seen in the job selector widget (1), with job2 currently selected and displayed.

 The image represents the results of job2 with Projections (1) and Plot Properties (2) widgets switched On.
-The type of colorbar gradient is changed from the default
+The type of color scheme is changed from the default

 The second layout of the Job View is called the Real Time Activity.
 It can be switched on by selecting the appropriate item in the box located in the right corner of the bottom toolbar (1).